-The Clinton Power Station Emergency Plan provides for written agreements to document the roles between Exelon Nuclear and our supporting organization in the event of an emergency.
+The Clinton Power Station Emergency Plan provides for written agreements to document the roles between Exelon Nuclear and supporting organizations in the event of an emergency.
 This agreement identifies the emergency measures to be provided, the mutually accepted criteria for implementation, and the arrangements for exchange of information.
-Pursuant to a shelter care agreement with the American Red Cross of the Heartland, the University provides services, in coordination with the Illinois Emergency Management Agency and the McLean County Department of Health, as temporary emergency public shelter at an appropriate location, in support and coordination of the evacuation of members of the public in the event the need arises.
-These locations are Redbird Arena and Horton Field House.
+Pursuant to a shelter care agreement with the American Red Cross of the Heartland, the University provides services, in coordination with the Illinois Emergency Management Agency & Office of Homeland Security and the McLean County Department of Health, as temporary emergency public shelter at an appropriate location, in support and coordination of the evacuation of members of the public in the event the need arises.
+These locations are CEFCU Arena and Horton Field House.